 230.31 Fish, crustaceans, mollusks, and other aquatic organisms in the food web.
-As described in Volume 4, Section 11.2, under Marine Flora, Invertebrates, and Associated EFH, those mobile organisms in the region of influence that are not directly subjected to removal or fill activities could sustain impacts as a result of transport, suspension, and deposition of dredging-generated sediments.
-Mobile finfish and some invertebrates would likely vacate the area due to the increased disturbance.
-Under Alternatives 1 and 2, dredging and construction activities would have direct and permanent impacts to non-coral benthic organisms, particularly to sessile organisms, and some site attached reef fish and mobile macroinvertebrates.
-Although some mortality would occur to marine flora and sessile invertebrates (i.e. live/hard bottom and SAS), other such organisms are anticipated to quickly recolonize the area once project activities cease.
-Although there would be no loss of unique species (Dollar 2009), and these organisms are anticipated to reestablish themselves from adjacent areas after construction, considering the size of the impact area, and due to the context and intensity, and cumulative effects (see Section 11.2.1.2), these impacts would be "more than minimal", therefore significant.
-Impacts to marine flora, invertebrates, and associated EFH would significant as a result of implementing either Alternative 1 or 2, and therefore may adversely affect associated EFH.
+As described in Volume 4, Section 11.2, those mobile organisms in the region of influence that are not directly subjected to removal or fill activities could sustain impacts as a result of transport, suspension, and deposition of dredging-generated sediments.
+Mobile invertebrates would likely vacate the area due to the increased disturbance.
+Under Alternatives 1 and 2, dredging and construction activities would have direct and permanent impacts to non-coral benthic organisms, particularly to sessile organisms.
+Although some mortality would occur to common marine flora and sessile invertebrates, other such organisms are anticipated to quickly recolonize the area once project activities cease.
+There would be no loss of unique species (Dollar, 2009).
+Therefore, impacts to non-coral benthic organisms would be less than significant as a result of implementing either Alternative 1 or 2.